About True AIM

 What is True AIM?

-The 2004 reauthorization of the Individuals with Disabilities Education Act (IDEA) included the requirement that students on IEPs with print disabilities receive their textbooks and core-related instructional materials in a timely manner.
-Students with disabilities on Section 504 plans are covered under the Copyright Act as amended (Chafee Amendment).
+The 2004 reauthorization of the Individuals with Disabilities Education Act (IDEA) included the requirement that students on IEPs with print disabilities that prevent them from accessing text in a traditional manner, receive their textbooks and core-related instructional materials in an accessible format in a timely manner.
+Students with disabilities on Section 504 plans are covered under the Copyright Act as amended (Chafee Amendment) so that those students with print disabilities who are on 504 Plans can receive their learning materials in an accessible format.
+Iowa Code for Special Education further details Accessible Instructional Materials (AIM) for students in Iowa.

 School districts have the ultimate responsibility to provide learning materials that are accessible to all students with print disabilities.
-Core curriculum material and text books may need to be converted to these specialized formats (Braille, large print, audio, digital text).
-Specialized formats enable students with print disabilities to gain the information they need to complete tasks, master IEP or Section 504 goals, and reach curricular standards.
-Specialized formats are also provided to students who are unable to gain information from traditional print materials.
+Core curriculum material and textbooks that are in a traditional hard copy may need to be converted to specialized formats: Braille, large print, audio, digital text.
+These alternate formats enable students with print disabilities to gain the information they need to complete tasks, and access content necessary to make growth towards grade-level standards.
+In addition, digital learning materials, whether an online textbook, website, or material added by teachers to a learning management system, must be fully accessible to individuals with print disabilities.
+Web Content Accessibility Guidelines are available on making digital content Perceivable Operable, Understandable and Robust.